annesbl/tinder-for-sneakers/README.md

-# Sneaker Swipe App (Tinder-for-Sneakers)
+# TikTok for Sneaker

-A web-based sneaker discovery app that allows users to explore a collection of sneaker designs in a Tinder-like swipe experience.
+A web-based sneaker discovery app that allows users to explore a collection of sneaker designs in a TikTok-like swipe experience.

 Users can: